foxking0416/Project2-StreamCompaction/README.md

 ![ResultImage](compare3.jpg)

 It looks like the scatter by using Thrust is much faster than my version.
-That means I may need to
+That means I may need to implement the scatter by using only the share memory and solve the bank confliction problem.